Writers gravitate to that emotional irritant deep within them and use a story to help work through solving their own personal problems.

 So if you have an

-Relationship Story Throughline will be in a Way of Thinking, or Manipulation.
+Relationship Story Throughline will be in a Psychology, or Psychology.
 Think of Star Wars or Casablanca.
 In those films, everyone is dealing with physical conflict that needs to be stopped, while intimately a relationship explores conflict born out of manipulation.

-This works for the Main Character and Influence Character dynamic as well.
+This works for the Main Character and Obstacle Character dynamic as well.
 If you put the

-Main Character Throughline in Situation, that means the
+Main Character Throughline in Universe, that means the

-Influence Character Throughline will be in Fixed Attitude.
+Obstacle Character Throughline will be in Mind.
 Think Inside Out or Rain Man.
 In those films, the central character deals intimately with problems arising from status, while they face another character stuck with a certain fixation in his or her mind.

 When I first saw Batman Begins in 2006, I felt for certain the

-Overall Story Throughline would fall under Situation.
+Objective Story Throughline would fall under Universe.
 After all, there was a lot of discussion over Gotham and how it compared to civilizations in the past, and how it needed to be thrown into darkness in order for the light to rise again.
 Everyone found themselves dealing with that conflict.

-But that would mean Bruce Wayne would have to fall into either an Activity or a Way of Thinking.
-Way of Thinking felt totally wrong: Bruce Wayne in Batman Begins is nothing like Hamlet or Salieri In Amadeus.
+But that would mean Bruce Wayne would have to fall into either an Activity or a Psychology.
+Psychology felt totally wrong: Bruce Wayne in Batman Begins is nothing like Hamlet or Salieri In Amadeus.
 Activity sounded better, but if Bruce suddenly stopped moonlighting as a vigilante he would still be personally conflicted.
 That's not how a Throughline works.

 After ten years of struggling with identifying this film, it was time to cheat.